-- Mortgage REITs lend money to real estate owners and operators through loans, mortgages, indirect mortgage-backed securities.
+- Mortgage REITs lend money to real estate owners and operators through loans, mortgages, and indirect mortgage-backed securities.
 The earnings come from the net interest margin spread between the interest earned on mortgage loans and the cost of funding the loans.

-- Hybrid REITs are a combination of the Equity and Mortgage REITs that owns properties and holds mortgages.
+- Hybrid REITs are a combination of Equity and Mortgage REITs that owns properties and holds mortgages.

 Crowdfunding is a way for real estate investors to invest their money into large projects.